Symmetry Sectors in Chord Space and Relational Holography in the DSSYK: Euclidean wormholes, perturbative stability and baby universes

 where the normalization ensures the equality of (\ref{eq:multiboundary alpha}) and (\ref{eq:inner produt baby universe}).
 Physically, baby universes are one-dimensional, even in this toy model, given that it is constructed from an ensemble averaged auxiliary Hamiltonian (\ref{eq:ASC Hamiltonian}).
-The result seems to agree with Coleman's interpretation, albeit in two-dimensions.
-The only coupling constant that can be shifted is $J$, so there is a single alpha state ($\ket{K_0}$). {However, the Hilbert space of the baby universe can be enlarged using partial sources in the path integral \cite{Chen:2025fwp}.
+The result seems to agree with Coleman's interpretation \cite{Coleman:1988cy},{{ albeit in lower dimensions}}.
+The only coupling constant that can be shifted is $J$, so there is a single alpha state ($\ket{K_0}$). {However, the Hilbert space of the baby universe can be enlarged by including other type of sources in the path integral \cite{Chen:2025fwp}.
 We discuss about this in Sec. \ref{ssec:outlook}}.
-It is also possible that in a finite matrix model completion with more parameters there would be a non-trivial baby universe Hilbert space; so that higher genus multiboundary partition functions might also modify the result.
-Regardless, we hope this model can offer some insights to explore baby universes in higher dimensions.
+It is also possible that in a finite matrix model completion with more parameters there would be a non-trivial baby universe Hilbert space; so that higher genus multi-boundary partition functions might also modify the result.
+Regardless, we hope this model can offer some insights to explore baby universes holographically in more general settings.